dbnnomanbhai/Artifical-Intellegence/README.md

 # Artifical-Intellegence
-# I have completed this course under one of the renowned faculty at aiub Mr.Sajib Hasan sir !
+# I finished this course under one of the renowned faculty at aiub Mr.Sajib Hasan sir !